What Is IR35?

 The reform draft focuses on who is responsible for making decisions.
 Principally, the determination of whether a worker’s assignment falls ‘inside’ or ‘outside’ of IR35 – is the assignment PAYE or B2B.

 Previously, this responsibility was on the worker, now it is up to the client to decide.
 This means that if a contract worker is found to be inside IR35, they will be taxed.
 Thus they will be expected to pay NI as all employees do.
 However, these workers won’t receive employee benefits.

 The HMRC has made it quite clear that it will issue fines for failing to adhere to the new regulations.
 It will also be chasing for any ‘unpaid’ taxes deemed payable under the change in regulations.

 Storms ahead: How will IR35 Impact The Tech Industry?

 - 44% of clients believe that the legislative changes will force current contractors to look for permanent employment.

 - 11% of clients are preparing for an increase in contractor costs.
 (Be.IT)

-CW Jobs held a ’roundtable’ event in January of this year and concluded that many companies were concerned that IR35 (in the private sector) would lead to a further shortage of skills in the IT industry.
+CW Jobs held a ’roundtable’ event in January of this year to discuss the implications of these changes.
+It was concluded that many companies were concerned about changes to IR35 in the private sector.
+Their main worry is that the changes could lead to a further shortage of skills in the IT industry.